BartKim-J/Brik-Webapp/README.md

-# Astera Website
+# Brik Website

 This is the code for Spendwallet website that are currently running on AWS.
-Can be found on http://astera.io/
+Can be found on http://brik.io/ or IP ADDRESS ( AW Elastic IP : 18.182.156.23 )

 ## Website test on localhost